iloncka-ds/culicidaelab/README.md

 - Pillow 9.4.0
 - Pydantic 2.0.0+

-For full list of dependencies, see the [pyproject.toml](https://github.com/iloncka-ds/culicidaelab/blob/main/pyproject.toml) file.
+For the full list of dependencies, see the [pyproject.toml](https://github.com/iloncka-ds/culicidaelab/blob/main/pyproject.toml) file.

 ## Installation